davep/delpa/longmacs-readme.txt

 ;; me keep bad habits under control.
 ;;
-;; On my iMac and Macbook I tend to start an Emacs sesssion, run ;; `longmacs-enable', turn it into a full-screen application, and then do ;; all my editing in there.
+;; On my iMac and Macbook I tend to start an Emacs sesssion, run ;; `longmacs', turn it into a full-screen application, and then do ;; all my editing in there.
 ;;
 ;; See also uptimes.el for another tool to help encourage good Emacs use.